Focusing your mind into the here and now

 More Resources for Study

-Thank you for experiencing this multimedia title presenting Chapter 4 from Freedom Through Understanding based on teachings given in 1975 by Lama Yeshe at the Royal Holloway College in England.
+Thank you for experiencing this multimedia title presenting Chapter 4 from Freedom Through Understanding edited by Nicholas Ribush and based on teachings given in 1975 by Lama Yeshe at the Royal Holloway College in England.

 Learn more about Lama Yeshe here.